dev-tek/sysinfo/README.md

 Script is PROVIDED "AS IS" and is for educational purposes only

 Usage:

 D/L the raw sysinfo.sh file into a working directory of your choice - wget, curl .etc

 I drop mine into a BASH dir I set aside for .sh files

-Once acquired, $chmod +x sysinfo.sh in order to change file permissons to executable
+Once acquired, $chmod +x sysinfo.sh in order to change the file permissons to executable

 To run script from CLI in your terminal emulator: $./sysinfo.sh or alternatively $bash sysinfo.sh